 LearnKey and the Common Core State Standards

-Editor’s note: This post is the second part of a three-part a series, in which our Director of Content Development shares his quest to understand one question: Is LearnKey aligned with the Common Core State Standards?
-(Read part one: In Search of the Common Core)
+Editor’s note: This post is the third part of a three-part a series, in which our Director of Content Development shares his quest to understand one question: Is LearnKey aligned with the Common Core State Standards?
+(Read part one: In Search of the Common Core and part two: Discovering the Common Core)